lowRISC/qemu/docs/opentitan/earlgrey.md

 * SRAM controller
   * Initialization and scrambling with dummy key supported
   * Wait for init completion (bus stall) emulated
+* I2C controller
+  * Timing features are not implemented
+  * Only 7-bit addressing with all MASK0 bits set is supported
+  * Loopback mode is not implemented

 ### Sparsely implemented devices